yannguillemaud/ChatOS/README.md

 His initial request will only contain the pseudonym of the other user :

 It will have the following format :
-- OPCode : 8 (byte)
+- OPCode : 7 (byte)
 - Number of bytes encoding the addressee's pseudonyme (int)
 - Addressee's pseudonyme encoded

 #### Server Response
 The server will respond to tell to the seeker if the addressee's pseudonym is linked to an existing connected client and if he has accepted the private connection request.
 See server response explanation in section **# 6.
 Server Response** below.

-#### Server Request
+#### Server Acceptation Request
 If the addressee's pseudonym is valid and linked to a connected client, the server will send him a request to ask him if he accept the private connection request, with the following format :
-- OPCode : 9 (byte)
+- OPCode : 8 (byte)
 - Number of bytes encoding the seeker's pseudonyme (int)
 - Seeker's pseudonyme encoded

 #### Client Response
 The addressee can answer to a private connection request.
 His response will have the following format :
-- OPCode : 10 (byte)
+- OPCode : 9 (byte)
 - Number of bytes encoding the seeker's pseudonyme (int)
 - Seeker's pseudonyme encoded
-- Boolean corresponding to his response (True if he accept the private connection, else False) (boolean)
+- byte corresponding to his response (1 if he accept the private connection, else 0) (byte)

 Each private connection request is linked to a timeout.
 In the case this delay is exceeded, server will automatically decline the connection with an error code of 7.

-#### Server Message
+#### Server Establishment Message
-If the private connection request has been accepted, the server wil send to both clients a message containing a unique connection id that both client will have to use to establish the private connection (the id will be the same for both client but unique for this private connection).
+If the private connection request has been accepted, the server wil send to both clients a message containing a unique connection token that both client will have to use to establish the private connection (the token will be the same for both client but unique for this private connection).

 It will have the following format :
-- OPCode : 11 (byte)
+- OPCode : 10 (byte)
-- Number of bytes in the other client pseudonym endcoded (int)
+- Number of bytes in the other client pseudonym encoded (int)
 - Other client's pseudonyme encoded
+- Number of bytes in the encoded token (int)
-- Private connection Id (long)
+- Encoded connection token

 #### Client Connection

-When the client have received a Private connection id, he will have to establish a new TCP connection with the server.
+When the client have received a Private connection token, he will have to establish a new TCP connection with the server.

 The connection request will have the following format :
-- OPCode : 12 (byte)
+- OPCode : 11 (byte)
+- Number of bytes in the encoded token (int)
-- Private connection Id (long)
+- Encoded connection token

 #### Server Response
 Once the server have accepted two connection with the same Private connection Id (and this id has been generated by the server), he will send a message to both client to tell them that the private connection has been established.
 See server response explanation in section **# 6.
 Server Response** below.

 #### Private connection behavior
-Remplacer le truc en dessous par une traduction de ca imo :
-A partir de ce moment, la connexion privée est réputée établie: tous les octets écrits par un client sur l'une des connexions sont relayés par le serveur vers l'autre connexion.
-Lorsqu'un client ferme sa connexion en écriture, le serveur fait de même sur la connexion correspondante.

 According to the main goal of ChatOS protocol, neither of the two clients will know the other IP address they're connected to.
 Each of them will connect to a specific socket and the server will transfer data through theses, allowing clients to talk like if there was an unique socket.
-Private connections are closed when one of the two clients decide to leave, or if no message has been sent from one of the two client from the last 5 minutes.
+Private connections are closed when one of the two clients decide to leave.
-The server will send a message to prevent this closing.

 ___